BillGriffin98/Cosmological-Dynamic-Systems/README.md

 Hence, to simulate each dynamical system in MatLab.
 I did the following:
 1. Define a time range $t$, typically $t = 0$ to $t = 1$.
 2. Generate a random pair of initial values $(x_0,y_0)$ for each of our variables.
-3. Initilise arrays for values of $x, y, t$, define the governing differential equations, and input step-size $h$.
+3. Initialise arrays for values of $x, y, t$, define the governing differential equations, and input step-size $h$.
 4. Compute the Runge-Kutta method $1/h$ times and store each value in the array
-5. Plot the arrays against eachother and label the axises accordingly
+5. Plot the arrays against eachother and label the axes accordingly

 ### Difficulties in Implementation
 Implementing this method took a lot of trial and error.
-It was hard to determine exactly how large the step size should be for each model as there was a large varience in computation speed between tests, and hence some models took far too long to plot if the step size was too small.
+It was hard to determine exactly how large the step size should be for each model as there was a large variance in computation speed between tests, and hence some models took far too long to plot if the step size was too small.
 To solve this, I guaged how well each program ran on large step-sizes and then calibrated from there.

 In addition to this, I had to fine tune the inititalisation and Runge-Kutta step as often the calculations would blow-up to extremely large values - dwarfing the other results and resulting in unusable diagrams.
 To solve this, I ensured that my intital values fell within the range permitted by the model's choice of variables.
-This was a difficult processes as it required careful analysis of the choice of variables within the context of cosmology.
+This was a difficult process as it required careful analysis of the choice of variables within the context of cosmology.

 Lastly, the definition for the Runge-Kutta method listed above is for a *1-dimensional* system.
 As the cosmological dynamic systems featuring in this paper are 2-dimensional, I had to expand the method to account for this.
 To do this, I applied the method to both the $x$ direction and $y$ direction and plotted the values against each other.